brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval vector<info> members_of(info r);
 ```

-FIXME: anonymous union members - we should return the union, not the union member.

 [#]{.pnum} *Constant When*: `r` is a reflection representing either a class type that is complete from some point in the evaluation context or a namespace.

 [#]{.pnum} A member of a class or namespace `$E$` is _members-of-representable_ if it is either